0x4c37373230/Samuel-T.-Copen/README.md

   "token": "your-token-goes-here"
 }
 ```
 Replace the 'your-token-goes-here' with your bot token and then open a command prompt and run `node index`.
-The bot should have started
+The bot should start